Markha Valley - Dzo Jongo East 6218m/20,400ft - Zalung Karpo La - Tsogra

 This is a fantastic trek-climb, and suitable for both seasoned trekkers and as an introductory trek-climb too.

-We visit Alchi in the morning then drive to Chiling, and perhaps as far as Skyu on the extended road.
-Previously we camped at Skyu, let's see what is best closer to the time.
+Optionally, we visit Alchi in the morning then drive to Chiling, and perhaps as far as Skyu on the extended road.
+Previously we camped at Skyu, but could go as far as Sara; let's see what is best closer to the time.

 4 - trek Markha 3710m